 The WordPress platform has a large number of Plugins which are available to be used.
 To view a full list of available Plugins and documentation please visit the Plugin's Overview page.
 Plugins can be added to the site by site administrators, by going to the sites...read more

-By default, when WordPress sites are created they have a URL structure of <sitename>.blogs.auckland.ac.nz If this doesn't meet your requirements, then there are a number of options available to you: Second-level domain - i.e. theinsideword.ac.nz, auckland.ac.nz...read more
+By default, when WordPress sites are created they have a URL structure of .blogs.auckland.ac.nz If this doesn't meet your requirements, then there are a number of options available to you: Second-level domain - i.e. theinsideword.ac.nz, auckland.ac.nz you will need...read more

 To get more information around the Platform and what functionality it can deliver, please contact your local Faculty IT team, if you aren't from a Faculty please contact the Digital Experience teamread more